 If you’ve yet to see Girls Trip, then you’re pretty much living underneath a rock.
 Girls Trip screams empowerment, liberation and sisterhood, while educating its audience on what it means to live your life to the fullest.

 At some point in our lives we’ve all battled an ordeal that challenged who we were and created who we needed to be.
 This notion perfectly describes the experience of Girls Trip character “Ryan Pierce” (Regina Hall).
-Ryan is definitely living a wonderful life.
+Ryan is definitely living a seemingly wonderful life.
 She’s a best-selling author, married to football sensation Stewart Pierce (Mike Colter) and is on her way to having her own talk show.
-She is the peaches and cream of every woman’s fantasy, and no one would ever know she’s struggling with her own personal issues.
-Even though Ryan is strong, successful with looks that could kill, she, like most women, feels convinced to settle for a life that is beneath the quality of who she is and stands for just to be an example of greatness for women.
+She is the peaches and cream of every woman’s fantasy, and no one would ever know she’s struggling with severe issues.
+Even though Ryan is strong, successful with looks that could kill she – like many women – feels convinced to settle for a life that is beneath the quality of who she is, just to be an example of greatness for women.

-The power of a girl’s night out, a talk with sister-friends and a moment of self-enlightenment she realizes there’s nothing wrong with knowing your worth.
+But, with the power of a girl’s night out, a talk with sister-friends and a moment of self-enlightenment, she realizes there’s nothing wrong with knowing your worth.
 Women are too often the subjects of scrutiny when suggesting to leave a “good man/situation.”
-It’s a double-standard society that even women impose on themselves and its time to hang it up.
-A woman’s happiness is the most rewarding feeling of all time!
+It’s a double-standard in society that even women impose on themselves, and it’s time to hang it up.
+A woman’s happiness needs to be the most rewarding and deserving status of health.